coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 So now we've covered all of the variants we can handle for the set of pivot points: `platform`, `toolset`, `configuration` and `target application type`.

-The final piece we want to add to the auto-script file is a *targets* node.
+The final piece we want to add to the file is a *targets* node.
 For now that only includes a definition that can be used later to help software pick up what it actually needs.
-This will be covered in a later tutorial, so just include this node in the auto-script for now.
+This will be covered in a later tutorial, so just include this node for now.

 ``` css
 	nuget{